nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### 2.3.3 Load Modules Sequence Diagram
 ![Load Modules Sequence Diagram](UML/Images/LoadModules.png)

-When any component requires reading the NUS module files, the loadModules() method is called.
-Data from nusmods.json is correct as of March 17, 2023.
+When any component requires information from a module offered by NUS, the loadModules() method is called. loadModules() extracts Data from nusmods.json which is a web-scrapped version of the NUSMods API.
+The data on the file is correct as of March 17, 2023.

 It should be noted that Modules that are **Mini Projects** or **Workshops** are not supported by this application as they